justixnl/EFT-hideout-tracker/README.md

 - Rework the input system in combination with a "Inventory list" widget which will keep track off all resources and automatically assign them to the correct input (showing the total amount of the specific item)

 ## TO-DO list
+- [ ] Rework Hideout Page / Panel to optimize rendering
+- [ ] "Stash inventory list" widget
+  - [X] Implement design (Sidebar with animation)
+  - [ ] Rework/implement Redux (Add a global state for easier sharing of data between stash inventory and hideout panels)
+  - [ ] Connect Stash inventory Widget with Hideout Page Panels (All resources are automatically assigned to the correct input).
+  - [ ] On upgrade the required amount of resources are reduced from the "global" Stash inventory
 - [x] Fix Level 1 issue with Stash [^1]
 - [x] Fix Level 1 issue with Defective wall [^1]
 - [ ] Add icons for each module (Beter identification)